ACFS Archive Login Register My Manuscripts

 Table of Contents

-Archives of Craniofacial Surgery (Arch Craniofac Surg, ACFS; pISSN 2287-1152, eISSN 2287-5603) is the official journal of Korean Cleft Palate-Craniofacial Association.
+Archives of Craniofacial Surgery (Arch Craniofac Surg, ACFS; pISSN 2287-1152, eISSN 2287-5603) is the official journal of Korean Cleft Palate-Craniofacial Association and Asian Pacific Craniofacial Association.
 ACFS is an international, peer-reviewed, and open-access journal.

-Manuscripts on any aspect of craniofacial surgery—clinical or laboratory research, operative procedures, and comprehensive reviews—as well as selected case reports, idea innovations, letters and correspondence are invited for publication.
+Manuscripts on any aspect of craniofacial surgery—clinical or laboratory research, operative procedures, and comprehensive reviews—as well as selected case reports, case reports and literature review, idea and innovations, letters and correspondence are invited for publication.

 SUBMISSION OF MANUSCRIPTS